bonniepeterson/github-slideshow/_posts/0000-01-02-bonniepeterson.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is gonig to be awesome!
-use the left arrow to go back!
+This is going to be awesome!
+I cant wait to use this program! use the left arrow to go back!